cvvergara/vrprouting/doc/general/index.rst

-Available functions but not official vrpRouting functions
+Available functions but not official pgOrtools functions
 ===============================================================================

 .. toctree::